-This article is part of the March 2012 issue of Exploring the benefits of enhanced SIEM products
+This article is part of the Information Security magazine issue of March 2012

 Learn about SIEM technology and how to unlock the opportunity for SIEM technology to be a powerful technique in the fight against cybercrime.